encephalalgia/intel8080/README.md

 Done.
 Total time elapsed 3.35 min
 ```
-which, admittedly, is pretty slow compared to some, but I wasn't necessarily developing this for speed.

 ### Command line arguments
 * `-debug` - the processor state will be output during M1 cycle of each instruction